 - Retrieving and shelving special collection materials and providing assistance to researchers in the Maryland Room, the reading room for Special Collections and University Archives.

 - Processing Special Collections materials, including book, archival, and/or digital collections.

-- Contributing to special projects, events, and exhibits.
+- Contributing to special projects, social media, events, and exhibits.

-Applicants must be detailed oriented and able to maintain a schedule of 15-20 hours per week.
-This is an hourly position only; not a graduate assistantship.
+These are hourly positions only; not graduate assistantships.
 The University of Maryland is an Equal Opportunity Employer.